I'm é³äŗēæ° (Chen, Ting-Han) fromĀ å°ē£ Taiwan.

 My PhD project is "Scalable IoT vulnerability testing and notification."

-Keywords: Internet of Things, Cybersecurity, Network Scanning, Vulnerability Disclosure
+Keywords: Cybersecurity, Internet of Things, Vulnerability Disclosure, Vulnerability Notification, Network Scanning, Fingerprinting

-Nowadays, various IoT devices have flooded the market but revealed security concerns.
-My goal is to discover security vulnerabilities, perform disclosures to vendors, and notify device owners.
-How to inform owners and vendors will be a challenge.
-There may be multi-party involvement and limited access to reach the people responsible.
-Eventually, the project aims to investigate and implement scalable methods to improve IoT security.
+Nowadays, various IoT devices have flooded the market, but have revealed security concerns.
+My goal is to identify vulnerabilities or security issues, disclose findings to vendors, and notify end-users.
+Informing stakeholders, especially end-users, will be a challenge.
+There may be multi-party involvement and limited access to reach the affected parties.
+Ultimately, the project aims to investigate and implement scalable methods for identifying vulnerable systems and prompting stakeholders to take timely action.
+Thus, improving the security of the Internet.

 Publications